 Sociology at Bard aims to provide an understanding of the structure and processes of society—from everyday interactions among friends to social transformations of global magnitude.
-Sociology students learn to systematically examine of a wide array of social phenomena, including social inequality, politics and the state, race, economic systems, gender, technological change, culture, religion, environmental risks, cities, family structures, and criminal justice.
-Unlike other social sciences, sociology situates the economic, cultural, and political aspects of human communities within the complex whole of social life.
-While contemporary complex societies are a central concern, historical and comparative questions are also essential to a sociological perspective.
-With its range of topics, theories, and methodologies, sociology teaches people to examine the social world in a way that is both rigorous and flexible.
+Sociology students learn to systematically examine a wide array of social phenomena, including social inequality, political and social movements, race, gender, economic systems, law, technological change, culture, media, religion, environmental risks, cities, family structures, and criminal justice.
+The Sociology curriculum offers students a theoretical and methodological foundation for conducting social research and thinking rigorously about important social issues.
+The most wide-ranging of the social sciences, sociology situates the economic, cultural, and political aspects of human communities within the complex whole of social life and its historical foundations.
+With its diverse array of topics, theories, and methodologies, the sociological perspective teaches people to examine the social world in a way that is both rigorous and flexible.

 Students planning to moderate in sociology are required to take a 100-level course in sociology (ideally Sociology 101, Introduction to Sociology); Sociology 205, Introduction to Research Methods; and Sociology 213, Sociological Theory, before Moderation.
 For Moderation, students submit the standard autobiographical outline of past and future work and a 10-page essay on a topic of their choice that has been approved by their adviser.
 Majors are expected to take two 300-level seminars and three additional electives.
 Each student must write a Senior Project based on their own original sociological research.